Understanding Interstitial Lung Disease: Causes, Symptoms, Diagnosis, and Treatment

 - Mixed connective tissue disease

-6.)
-Radiation Therapy
+6. Radiation Therapy and ILD

-7.)
-Gastroesophageal Reflux Disease (GERD)
+7. Gastroesophageal Reflux Disease (GERD)

-8.)
-Genetic Factors
+8. Genetic Factors and ILD

 Classification of Interstitial lung disease (ILD)

-I.] Interstitial Pneumonias
+I. Idiopathic Interstitial Pneumonias (IIPs)

-II.]
+II.
 Granulomatous Diseases

 In these ILDs, there is the formation of granulomas, small clumps of immune cells, in the lungs.
 Examples include:

-III.]
-Occupational and Environmental ILDs
+a.
+Occupational and Environmental ILDs:

-IV.]
+IV.
 Connective Tissue Disease-Related ILDs

 ILDs can be associated with autoimmune disorders or connective tissue diseases.
 Examples include: